 How to have a meaningful life without kids – Part 4/5 – Help the vulnerable

 So far in this series, we’ve looked at some specific ways you can create a meaningful life without raising children.
-In this article, however, I’m going to look at something more general.
+In this article I’m going to focus on developing a mindset that will ensure you have a fulfilling life whether or not you have kids.

 This idea of finding meaning by helping others is ancient.
 We evolved as highly social beings, in groups where helping one another was necessary for survival.
 However, it quickly moved beyond what was necessary.
-For instance, some of the earliest remains of our human ancestors show that they cared for the injured, elderly, and otherwise disabled.
-Some cases show injuries that would have taken months to heal, yet the other tribe members cared for this non-contributing member no matter how long it took them to recover.
+For instance, some of the earliest remains of our human ancestors show that they cared for the injured and elderly.
+Some cases show evidence of debilitating injuries which would require months of rest.
+Yet the other tribe members cared for this non-contributing member no matter how long it took them to recover.

 Who are “the vulnerable?”